asm123/history-of-ai/README.md

 ## History of AI

+* `May 8, 2024`: Google DeepMind's AlphaFold 3 [predicts the structure and interactions of all of life’s molecules](https://www.nature.com/articles/s41586-024-07487-w)

 * `November 30, 2022`: OpenAI releases ChatGPT, a generative AI chatbot which leads to several tech orgnaizations launching a huge lineup of their own GenAI chatbots, integrating GenAI in their flagship products, basically [AI AI AI](https://www.youtube.com/watch?v=-P-ein58laA)!

 * `August 2009`: Dr. Fei Fei Li and team present [ImageNet](https://ieeexplore.ieee.org/document/5206848) at CVPR.